2022 Fairbanks History Day

-The 2021 theme for History Day is Communication in History: The Key to Understanding
+The 2022 theme for History Day is Debate and Diplomacy in History: Successes, Failures, Consequences.

 The Fairbanks History Day is sponsored by the Department of History and the Arthur T. Fathauer Endowed Chair in History at the University of Alaska Fairbanks.
 It is supported by the Tanana-Yukon Historical Society, the Alaska Humanities Forum, the Fairbanks North Star Borough and the Fairbanks North Star Borough School District.

-- January 18 - February 8, 2021: Register online at www.fairbankshistoryday.org (No late entries will be accepted.)
+- Date TBD: Register online at www.fairbankshistoryday.org (No late entries will be accepted.)

-The top three award winners in each catagory and division of the Fairbanks History Day will be posted online on February 19, 2021, at www.fairbankshistoryday.org.
-These award winners are eligible to compete at the Alaska State History Day competition in March 2021, and the top finishers in the state competition will advance to the National History Day Competition in June 2021.
+The top three award winners in each catagory and division of the Fairbanks History Day will be posted online at www.fairbankshistoryday.org.
+These award winners are eligible to compete at the Alaska State History Day competition in March 2022, and the top finishers in the state competition will advance to the National History Day Competition in June 2022.